Johannes29/todo-web-app/README.md

 ```

 ## Running the server
+Run the following with the virual environment activated
 ```bat
 flask --app api/main run
 ```

 ## Running the tests
+Run the following with the virual environment activated
 ```bat
 python -m unittest discover -s tests
 ```